-Occasionally, circumstances require shutting down the controller and restarting it.
-If the correct steps for turning off the power to an HSZ array controller configuration with writeback cache are not followed, there is a potential for data loss that might exist on any devices connected to them.
-In addition, if you are turning off the power to the controller subsystem for any reason for longer than four days (such as a long holiday, system move, replacing a bad SCSI host cable, and so forth), turn off the write-back cache batteries to prevent them from discharging.
+Occasionally, circumstances require shutting down your controller and restarting it.
+If the correct steps for turning off the power to an HSZ50 array controller configuration with write-back cache are not followed, there is a potential for loss of data that might exist on any devices connected to them.
+In addition, turning off the power to the controller subsystem for any reason for longer than one day (such as a long holiday, system move, replacing a bad SCSI host cable, and so forth), turn off the external cache batteries (ECB's) to prevent them from discharging.
+To avoid problems when the controller restarts, always use the following process to shut it down:

-Caution Allowing the write-back cache batteries to discharge completely, and leaving them in a discharged state for any length of time might result in permanent and irreversible degradation to the batteries.
+Caution Allowing the write-back cache batteries to discharge completely, and leaving them in a discharged state for any length of time may result in permanent and irreversible degradation to the batteries.